Introduction to FTIR Analysis

-FTIR Analysis measures the infrared region of the electromagnetic radiation spectrum, which has a longer wavelength and a lower frequency than visible light, and is measurable in a sample when submitted to infrared radiation (IR).
+FTIR stands for Fourier Transform Infrared Spectroscopy.
+FTIR Analysis measures the infrared region of the electromagnetic radiation spectrum, which has a longer wavelength and a lower frequency than visible light.
+This spectrum is measurable in a sample when submitted to infrared radiation (IR).
 The basic theory at work is that the bonds between different elements absorb light at different frequencies.

 How FTIR Works

 FTIR analysis measures the range of wavelengths in the infrared region that are absorbed by a material.
 This is accomplished through the application of infrared radiation (IR) to samples of a material.
-The sample’s absorbance of the infrared light’s energy at various wavelengths is measured to determine the material’s molecular composition and structure.
+The sample’s ability to absorb the infrared light’s energy at various wavelengths is measured to determine the material’s molecular composition and structure.

-Unknown materials are identified by searching the spectrum against a database of reference spectra.
+Unknown materials are identified by searching the IR spectrum against a database that has a wide range of reference spectra.
 Materials can be quantified using the FTIR materials characterization technique as long as a standard curve of known concentrations of the component of interest can be created.

 FTIR Analysis can be used to identify unknown materials, additives within polymers, surface contamination on a material, and more.
 The results of the tests can pinpoint a sample’s molecular composition and structure.